dawidkotarba/interview_questions/java.md

 - What thread safe structures do you know in Java?
 - What concurrency patterns / good practices do you know?

-## Multithreading tasks:
+## Multithreading tasks

-- Implement good singleton (with serialization / classloading and instantiation problems solved).
+- Implement a good singleton (with serialization / classloading and instantiation problems solved).
 - Implement double check idiom.

 ## Collections

 - Draw diagram of Java collections.

 ## Maps

 - How does Map interface correspond with Collection interface?
 - Map vs Switch statement performance?
 - Would you use Switch with String or Map instead?
 - What types can be used in switch (in different Java versions)?

 ## HashMap

 - What is HashMap initial size?
 - How is initial size calculated.
 Why is bit-shift preferred over modulo for calculations like this?
 - What is HashMap loadFactor?